 It is the investment in private start-ups that have the potential to grow.
-It may sound similar to the Private Equity, but there is a difference – Private Equity invests in mature private companies, while Venture Capital is for the startups.
-Investment in such asset class carries high risk, but the returns could also be big.
+It may sound similar to Private Equity, but there is a difference – Private Equity invests in mature private companies, while Venture Capital is for startups.
+Investment in such an asset class carries high risk, but the returns could also be big.

-It includes investment in wine, art, stamps or vintage cars.
+It includes investment in wine, art, stamps, or vintage cars.
 However, the valuation of the collectibles is an issue as there are no set rules.

 Transaction and Tax